Outside Activities and Interests Reporting

 - Acknowledge the policies and answer status questions in the Portal.

-- Ensure all reporting required by the Decision Matrix has been completed in the Portal for 2019.
+- Ensure all reporting required by the Decision Matrix has been completed in the Portal for the previous year.

-- Submit requests for re-approval for outside employment and board service that is new or continuing into 2020 where indicated by Decision Matrix – Category 3.
+- Submit requests for re-approval for outside employment and board service that is new or continuing into the current year where indicated by Decision Matrix – Category 3.

 - If you have nothing to report, please select “Report No Activity” in the Portal.

-Employees who are not full-time faculty or full-time administrative and professional staff (classified, non-exempt, etc.) may also have reporting requirements as described in the Decision Matrix – Category 3, Category 4, Category 5, or General Rule.
+Employees who are not full-time may also have reporting requirements as described in the Decision Matrix – Category 3, Category 4, Category 5, or General Rule.
 These requirements apply to employees who: